-If a Virtual Circuit is established in order to forward a packet, the packet may not be forwarded immediately on receipt of the CALL CONFIRM.
-[CSCdi07560]

-The system does not reset the sequence counters used for the LMI keepalive information element when the LMI type is changed.
-This behavior occurs if the LMI type is changed (from Cisco to ANSI Annex D or vice versa) after the system as been in operation for some period of time.
+- If a virtual circuit is established in order to forward a packet, the packet may not be forwarded immediately on receipt of the CALL CONFIRM.
+[CSCdi07560] - The system does not reset the sequence counters used for the LMI keepalive information element when the LMI type is changed.
+This behavior occurs if the LMI type is changed (from Cisco to ANSI Annex D or vice versa) after the system has been in operation for some period of time.
 This behavior has no impact on operation but does not conform to the detail of the specification.
 [CSCdi07649]

-Correct usage of Novell/XNS/Apollo transportControl (hop count) field, read/increment only hop count bits, discard packet when 16th router reached (hop count = 15, not 16), preserve reserved bits as packet transits router, minimize impact on Novell fast switching code when reserved bits are 0 (the normal case).
-[CSCdi06340]

-Novell RIP updates were sometimes sent with more than the maximum of 50 routes in a single packet.
+- Correct usage of Novell/XNS/Apollo transportControl (hop count) field, read/increment only hop count bits, discard packet when 16th router reached (hop count equals 15, not 16), preserve reserved bits as packet transits router, minimize impact on Novell fast switching code when reserved bits are 0 (the normal case).
+[CSCdi06340] - XNS broadcasts may leak through XNS access-lists when an xns helper or xns flood broadcast is configured.
+[CSCdi06750] - Novell RIP updates were sometimes sent with more than the maximum of 50 routes in a single packet.
 Always enforce a limit of 50 networks in any single Novell RIP packet.
-[CSCdi06999] 9.0(1) Caveats/9.0(2) Modifications
+[CSCdi06999]

-This section describes possibly unexpected behavior by Release 9.0(1).
+This section describes possibly unexpected behavior by release 9.0(1).
 Unless otherwise noted, these caveats apply to all 9.0 releases up to and including 9.0(1).
-For additional caveats applicable to Release 9.0(1), see the caveats sections for newer 9.0 releases.
+For additional caveats applicable to release 9.0(1), please see the caveats sections for newer 9.0 releases.
 The caveats for newer releases precede this section.